Rasecode/ML_project/README.md

 docker push rasecado/heart_disease_predictor:""tag""
 ```
 Step 8:
-We need to go to GCP, search for Cloud Run and habilitate Registry Api and Cloud Run Api, in order to make our deployment.
+We need to go to GCP, search for Cloud Run and habilitate Registry Api and Cloud Run Api, in order to start our deployment.
 Once is done, we have to pull first our DockerHub repo and then push to Registry.
 ```
 docker pull rasecado/heart_disease_predictor:""tag""